2ptr/Shroud/README.md

 ```

 ## Current Technique
-Currently, Shroud can use shellcode templates via `msfvenom` or custom shellcode files.
+Shroud can use shellcode templates via `msfvenom` or custom shellcode files.

-Shroud has several encryption and encoding options.
+The tool features several encryption and encoding options.
 The default method is AES-256 encryption using [TinyAES](https://github.com/kokke/tiny-AES-c).
 Other options include XOR and deltas using [Red Siege's encoder](https://github.com/RedSiege/Delta-Encoder).

 By default, Shroud launches a camoflauged (PPID, thread address, working directory) `RuntimeBroker.exe` process.
 Future updates will allow you to specify victim processes and camoflauge parameters.

 Strings are currently hardcoded.
 Hashing will be the first major update.

-Injection is handled by dynamically-linked calls to standard API functions like `VirtualAllocEx` and `WriteProcessMemory`.
+Insertion is handled by dynamically-linked calls to standard API functions like `VirtualAllocEx` and `WriteProcessMemory`.
 I would strongly prefer to use remote file mapping, but I have yet to find a method for cross-compiling `OneCore.lib`.

 Execution is handled by a stomp for an `ntdll.dll` function not used in `RuntimeBroker`.
 Currently this is hardcoded to be `RtlFreeMemoryStream`.
 Future updates will choose a random (hashed) `ntdll.dll` export before compiling.

-The final function call is handled with `CreateRemoteThread`.
-I may change this in the future.
+The final call is `CreateRemoteThread`.

 ## To-Do
 - AES-256